We spoke to Chris Foulkes, Financial Controller at Neville Construction Group, about her experience of the migration from AXiM to Summit.

 Management reporting is one of the big reasons why we’ve migrated to Summit.
 We want to report on up-to-date data.
-However, due to day-to-day pressures I’m still dropping data into CSV (comma separated variable) files for some of my reporting.
-With three companies to deal with, it’s time-consuming and there’s margin for error.
+However, due to day-to-day pressures, I’m still dropping data into CSV (comma separated variable) files for some of my reporting.
+With three companies to deal with, it’s time-consuming and there’s a margin for error.

 There is also the need to get as much information into Summit to make the reporting as accurate as possible.
 It’s just a case of finding the best way to get the information onto the system.
 Nothing happens quickly when you have a company that’s so complex and diverse because there are always several sets of problems to look at.
 I’m confident that using the reporting tools available with Summit, automatic links to Excel and Business Analytics, we will soon have the real-time reporting we want.

 How are you doing on the Business Analytics front?

 To me, Business Analytics is about getting the information to my QSs, my management team and my directors in a format that gives them exactly what they need.
 They need to look at the information that’s pertinent to them and has things on there that I as a management accountant would not be interested in.
 This is about creating role-based dashboards, which I can do.
 It’s fantastic, but at Neville, it’s in its infancy.
 My issue here is: tell me what you need, guys, and I’ll develop it.